Often, we want to create annotations around regions that are clearly different from their surroundings: either brighter or darker.

-You can toggle the overlay on and off by pressing the C button in the toolbar (for classification… for reasons we shall see later).
+You can toggle the overlay on and off by pressing the C button in the toolbar or C shortcut key (for classification… for reasons we shall see later).

 You can adjust the overlay opacity using the slider at the top, or by scrolling with the Ctrl or Cmd key pressed.